eneubauer2022/Refactoring-VBA-Code-on-Stock-Analysis/README.md

     Next i
 ```
 ## Summary
 The clear advantage of refactoring code is that it can make the process more efficient.
 It is also more concise and easier for someone else to read and replicate in the future.
 It can make the debugging process easier within VBA.
-Overall, refactoring, if done correctly, can really optimized the performance of code in general.
+Overall, refactoring, if done correctly, can optimize the performance of code in general.

 However, sometimes refactoring can present problems.
 Refactoring may become cumbersome and too complicated for the coder; taking up too much time and overcomplicating the process.
 It can also alter the outcomes if not thoroughly tested and results compared against the original code.